-The tomatoes right now are so ripe and delicious that they practically melt in our mouths.
-We should know - we've been eating enough of them!
-They're also so ripe that they can get easily bruised or mangled as we try to slice them up for salads and sandwiches.
-Do you remember the best tool for cutting up a tomato?
+The tomatoes right now are so ripe and delicious that they practically melt in your mouth.
+I should know — I've been eating enough of them!
+They're also so ripe that they can get easily bruised or mangled as I try to slice them up for salads and sandwiches.
+Do you know the best tool for cutting up a tomato?

-We think this is because serrated knives are usually the sharpest knives in the kitchen.
+Why does this work?
+Maybe because serrated knives are often the sharpest knives in our kitchens.
 We mostly use them for slicing loaves of bread, so they never get the hard work-out of our chef's knives and paring knives.
 The many gripping surfaces of a serrated knife also cut through the smooth, slippery of the tomato much more easily than other knives.

-Is this how you cut your tomatoes or do you have another method you like to use?
+Is this how you cut your tomatoes?
+Or do you have another knife you like to use?